-As we hear about Jesus preaching in his native town, and as we hear the call to which Paul and the Ezekiel are called, a lot questions came to my mind: (1) Are we able to see the presence of Christ in others?
+As we hear about Jesus preaching in his native town, and as we hear the calls that Paul and Ezekiel received, a lot questions came to my mind: (1) Are we able to see the presence of Christ in others?
 (2) Do we recognize the way God speaks through others?
 (3) Do we recognize and hear the prophets of our own day?

 In a lot of ways, we hear of rejection in our readings today.
 The people of Israel reject the message of Ezekiel because he speaks God’s words.
 They are rebelling against God and his message.
 Ezekiel preached the same general message as God’s other prophets in the Old Testament: faithfulness to God’s word as revealed in Sacred Scripture; love of God; love of neighbor; and care for the needy and the oppressed.
 But, often, we need to get past our own prejudices, our own concerns, and our own self-centeredness to hear God’s message: that was something the people of Israel were unable to do.